Mick1406/TeradataConnection/README.md

 # TeradataConnection
 Example of python script for connecting to Teradata using DSN
+## WARNING